DevAdvancer/Formethica/README.md

 4. Enable Row Level Security (RLS) on all tables
 5. Set up authentication providers if needed

+#### Auth URLs and Email templates

+- In Supabase Dashboard → Authentication → URL Configuration:
+  - Site URL: set to your `NEXT_PUBLIC_APP_URL` (for local: `http://localhost:3000`)
+  - Redirect URLs: add `http://localhost:3000/auth/callback` and your production `https://yourdomain.com/auth/callback`
+- In Supabase Dashboard → Authentication → Email Templates, you can use the HTML templates provided in `supabase/templates/`:
+  - `supabase/templates/confirm-account.html`
+  - `supabase/templates/reset-password.html`

+Both templates use the Supabase variables like `{{ .Email }}`, `{{ .ActionURL }}`, and `{{ .SiteURL }}`.
+Paste the content into the respective template editors in Supabase.
+The call-to-action automatically points to your configured redirect URL.

 ### 3. Set up Google Gemini AI

 1. Go to [Google AI Studio](https://aistudio.google.com/)